guardian/pinboard/ADRs/database.md

 # ADR: database

+_Initially written 8th August 2012, but there are some updates._

 ## Current Scenario : DynamoDB

 When getting started with AWS AppSync (TODO add ADR for this), DynamoDB is an easy choice for persisting data and has served us very well so far, primarily for the following reasons...